xadahiya/xadahiya.github.io/_posts/2017-08-22-Finishing-up.md

 Interacting with the simulation
 ==================
-The user can interact with the simulation from the simulation GUI.
-He can submit messages in a structured format to the central controller, the central controller will then parse the submitted message and issue commands to respective drones.
-Progress can be seen in controller and drone logs in the GUI.
+You can totally interact with the simulation right from the GUI!
+Just submit messages in a structured format to the central controller.
+It'll then parse your message and send commands to the right drones.
+You can even watch the progress in the controller and drone logs in the GUI.
+Pretty neat, huh?

 ### Some general information
 - Supported Directions are [**N**, **S**, **E**, **W**]